khaldoun-xyz/standard/docs/plan.md

 - **school.khaldoun is a trade school for AI technologists**.
   We teach our members practical skills, provide learning opportunities and place talented members at European organisations.
+- **os.khaldoun is an AI automation company**.
+  We develop low-cost solutions to help small companies integrate AI into their processes.
 - **health.khaldoun is a healthcare cost reduction company**.
   We develop solutions to help reduce the escalating cost burden of European health insurance systems.